 Unlike most colleges, Saint Mary’s provides you with opportunities to engage in research projects with faculty members.
 The chance to carry out independent research with a faculty mentor is not simply a possibility—it’s a graduation requirement.

-Hands-on experiences in the Biology program extend beyond research as well, including a trip to Ecuador, organized and led by professor Tom Fogle.
+Hands-on experiences in the Biology program extend far beyond research as well, including a trip to Ecuador organized and led by professor Tom Fogle.
 BIO 270: Environment of Ecuador is a three-credit, non-lab travel course.
 The biannual course allows students to experience plant and wildlife in the rainforests of the Galapagos, and 21st-century challenges facing the capital city of Quito.
-Another summer travel course allows two students to spend eight weeks on Little Corn Island, Nicaragua, where they complete research for their senior comprehensive projects.
+Another summer travel course allows two students to spend eight weeks on Little Corn Island, Nicaragua, where they complete their senior comprehensive projects.

 Your degree in biology from Saint Mary's will prepare you for admission to medical, dental, or veterinary school, as well as graduate programs in other health professions.
 You will have all the necessary skills to succeed in career fields such as forensic science, genetics, botany, zoo keeping, conservation, and much more.

 Biology majors who apply to graduate programs in the health professions are consistently accepted to first-rate schools.
 Saint Mary's alumnae boast an over 90 percent medical school placement rate, a 100 percent veterinary school placement, and around 90 percent for other programs such as dental school, physical therapy, occupational therapy, podiatry, and pharmacy.
-Saint Mary's provides comprehensive advising for students following a pre-professional track.

 Saint Mary’s biology majors who have followed a prescribed curriculum have the ability to be automatically accepted into master's degree programs at two distinguished schools.
 Saint Mary's has an agreement with the Master of Occupational Therapy degree program at Midwestern University in Downer’s Grove, Ill., and an agreement with the Master of Physical Therapy program at Central Michigan University in Mount Pleasant, Mich.